NeCTAR-RC/nectarcloud-tier0doco/articles/Cloud Expert--DOCID19/Authentication--DOCID41/API--DOCID80.md

 - Click 'Access & Security'

-- On the 'Access & Security' page, click tab 'API Access' and you should see the below screenshot:
+- On the 'Access & Security' page, click tab 'API Access' and the screen should look like this:

 ![`api1`](images/api1.png)